aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 ## Deploy the Stack to your account

-Once you have updated the `allowedGithubRepos`, run the following commands:
+Once you have updated the `allowedGithubRepos`, run the following commands (note: `unknown-account/unknown-region` is on purpose, you do not need to change this):
 ```
 npx cdk bootstrap aws://unknown-account/unknown-region
 npx cdk deploy